lele-maxwell/chatbot-extension/PRIVACY_POLICY.md

-# Privacy Policy for MaxAiChat Firefox Extension
+# Privacy Policy for MaxAiChat (Chrome/Firefox Extension)

-**Last updated:** December 2024
+**Last updated:** August 2025
 **Extension:** MaxAiChat
 **Developer:** Maxwell
 **GitHub:** https://github.com/lele-maxwell/chatbot-extension

 ## Overview

-MaxAiChat is a Firefox browser extension that provides AI-powered chat functionality with voice input and text-to-speech capabilities.
-This privacy policy explains how we handle your data and protect your privacy.
+MaxAiChat is a browser extension (Chrome and Firefox) that provides AI-powered chat with optional page context, voice input, and text-to-speech.
+This policy explains how we handle data and protect your privacy.

 ## Data Collection

 ### What We Collect

-**We DO NOT collect, store, or transmit any personal data to our servers.**
+**We DO NOT collect, store, or transmit any personal data to our servers.** We do not run analytics or ads.

-The extension operates entirely locally within your browser and only communicates with the AI service you configure.
+The extension operates locally in your browser and only communicates with the AI service you configure.

 ### What We Store Locally

 The extension stores the following data locally in your browser:

-- **API Configuration**: Your OpenAI-compatible API endpoint and key (encrypted in browser storage)
+- **API Configuration**: Your OpenAI‑compatible API endpoint and key (stored in `chrome.storage.local`/`browser.storage.local`)
-- **Chat History**: Your conversation history (stored locally in browser storage)
+- **Settings**: Preferences for language/TTS and interface options
-- **Settings**: Your preferences for voice settings, language, and interface options
+- **Conversation Context**: Recent messages shown in the popup (in‑memory; optionally persisted if implemented)
-- **Page Content**: Current webpage content (only when you enable page analysis, processed locally)
+- **Page Content (optional)**: Text from the current tab only when you enable “Include Page.”
+It is processed locally and may be sent to your configured AI endpoint only after you submit a prompt.

 ## Data Usage

 ### How Your Data is Used

-1. **API Communication**: Your messages and API key are sent to your configured AI service provider (e.g., OpenAI, Anthropic, etc.)
+1. **API Communication**: Your prompts and the scraped page text (if you enabled it) are sent to the AI service you configure (e.g., OpenAI‑compatible providers).
+The API key is included only to authenticate your request.
 2. **Voice Processing**: Voice input is processed by your browser's speech recognition API
 3. **Text-to-Speech**: AI responses are converted to speech using your browser's TTS capabilities
-4. **Page Analysis**: When enabled, webpage content is analyzed locally and sent to your AI service
+4. **Page Analysis**: When enabled, we read the visible text (title and body) of the active tab to provide context.
+We do not access chrome:// pages or other restricted schemes.

 ### Third-Party Services

-- **AI Service Providers**: Your messages are sent to the AI service you configure (OpenAI, Anthropic, etc.)
+- **AI Service Providers**: Your messages are sent only to the AI endpoint you configure.
 - **Browser APIs**: We use your browser's built-in speech recognition and text-to-speech APIs
 - **No Other Third Parties**: We do not share data with any other third-party services